Louibens/PP5-Avenue_Louise/README.md

     - A blog would help build the company brand and help with generating organic traffic through search engines

+-   ### Multiple Images

+    - It would be beneficial to have pictures from different angles.

 ## Design

 -   ### Colours